 - You have to keep both people and search engine robots in mind.

 - People can enter your site on nearly any page, so any page could be their first (and last!) contact with you.

 Are you feeling daunted?
 Were you already feeling daunted by the idea of writing all that content and discouraged that there’s even more to consider?
 And what the heck are you supposed to do about those search engines anyway?!

-Fortunately for bloggers, your visitors tend to actually stop and read, so you can loosen the reigns (like I do on this blog).
+Fortunately for bloggers, your visitors tend to actually stop and read, if you keep their interest, so you can loosen the reigns (like I do on this blog).
 But most website owners don’t have that luxury.

 Making It Easy